 Data from SPRING have shaped our conviction that we need to focus much more on individual differences in response to behaviour change interventions if we want to maximise their effect.
 The concept of this is not far removed from that of personalised medicine (12), except that the personalisation of behaviour change interventions is on the basis of psychological differences rather than genetic or physiological ones.
 What the SPRING data also indicate is that people vary in how much they value health and medicine, and how much non-rational factors such as trust and confidence influence their engagement with behaviour change interventions.

 In a recent Lancet article, we proposed strategies for intervening before conception that are framed by a life-course model of individual motivations and receptiveness at different preconception action phases (Figure 3).(13) The analysis was based on Rubicon model of Action phases of developmental regulation(14, 15), and maps motivations, values and goals at different lifecourse stages.

+[Figure 3 here]

 It reflects the way that each of these lifecourse stages is different in terms of what might engage and motivate people to change and what they value.

 The analysis aimed to map understanding of these life-stage specific motivations, values and goals on to interventions that are consistent with them and are therefore most likely to engage.
 The goal of people in this analysis is to become a parent in optimal health.
 This intention is very differently formed in adolescents than it is in adults, however, which means that they will respond differently, and that we have to design interventions with them that are consistent with their differences in motivation and intention Interventions in adulthood with those planning a pregnancy may be more focused on actively supporting preconception health and be more directive.
 Interventions in adolescence, on the other hand, may focus on fostering healthy lifestyles notwithstanding any potential benefits to future children.

-Understanding values and priorities as behavioural drivers
+Engaging Adolescents in Changing Behaviour - Understanding values and priorities as behavioural drivers

 Our studies of adolescents have taught us a great deal about values that are not health-related and how they affect engagement with health interventions.
-We recently conducted extensive formative work to inform the design of a multi-component intervention to support adolescent diet and physical activity in the UK (EACH-B).(16, 17) Part of this work involved speaking to 54 young people 12-14 years of age in secondary schools.
+We recently conducted extensive formative work to inform the design of a multi-component intervention to support adolescent diet and physical activity in the UK (EACH-B).(16, 17) The EACH-B trial combines an educational module taught in schools and a visit to LifeLab - a purpose-built educational facility in the University Hospital Southampton with teacher support using Healthy Conversation Skills, previously used successfully by healthcare practitioners in SPRING.

+Part of the EACH-B development work involved speaking to 54 young people 12-14 years of age in secondary schools.
 The young people we spoke to told us that they valued being with their friends, doing what they enjoyed and were good at, being seen and heard as individuals, and being respected and supported.
 Being healthy was important to them but only if achievable without compromising other things that were important to them.
 The values they described overlap with the three basic psychological needs outlined by Self-Determination Theory (SDT): autonomy, competence and relatedness.(18, 19) They described a need to compromise between expectations of the world around them, and a growing desire to make their own choices about their lives (autonomy).
 Adolescents valued the sense of mastery and accomplishment to be gained from challenging and rewarding activities (competence), but on the other hand, described healthy choices as being boring and inconvenient.
 Adolescents valued their social world and wanted to make choices that aligned with those of their peer group (relatedness); these were not always healthy choices.